ricardocrl/simple-amqp-cpp/README.md

 ## Overview

-This is a RabbitMQ client, built for Linux-TCP sockets, based on the AMQP-CPP project: https://github.com/CopernicaMarketingSoftware/AMQP-CPP
+This is a RabbitMQ client library, built for Linux-TCP sockets, based on the AMQP-CPP project: https://github.com/CopernicaMarketingSoftware/AMQP-CPP

 The fundamental idea of Simple AMQP-CPP is to provider a `Connection` class that offers: